M-Chojnacki6/magisterka/README.md

 # magisterka
 This repository is part of my Master's thesis and contains code used in it.

+Old models were generated using orginal scripts with default parameters or parameters provided in _parameters.txt files in /model directory.

 This repository uses orginal and modified code from following publications:
 # References
 1. DeePromoter